mercadopago/sdk-js/API/bricks/card-payment.md

 <br />

-Initialization in an object with the properties the brick will initialize with.
+Initialization is an object with the properties the brick will initialize with.

 |   Initialization key  |   Type   |        Description                                   |              |
 |---------------|----------|------------------------------------------------------|--------------|